loicreynier/awesome-modding/README.md

 > Everything related to Bethesda Games modding such as The Elder Scrolls and Fallout series.

+### Creation Kit

+> Everything related to use and create mods using the Creation Kit.

+- [ck-cmd](https://github.com/aerisarn/ck-cmd) - Command-line helper for executing some Creation Kit/Engine commands.

 ### The Elder Scrolls V: Skyrim

 > Everything related to Skyrim modding.